 As Oscar is thankful for his time with loved ones who have passed, his love and connection with family will always be strong.
 “I have eight grandchildren and 10 great grandchildren.
 I talk to them at least once a week,” he says.
 And they all appear in his puzzle creations.
 Whether he’s making a puzzle of his grandson getting married at the Eiffel Tower, or his great granddaughter’s collection of stuffed animals, Oscar greatly cherishes these meaningful commemorations

-Grateful for Paul’s Run Staff…
+Grateful for the Paul’s Run Team…

-For Oscar, the staff at Paul’s Run are more like family.
+For Oscar, the team at Paul’s Run are more like family.
 “I don’t know them as staff.
 I know them as brothers and sisters,” he affirms.
 Oscar predicts his most recent puzzle will likely take him four months to finish.
 “Each piece is about an inch big and it’s made of 1,000 pieces,” he explains.

 A tremendous amount of detailed work that certainly keeps Oscar busy, he hopes this puzzle will bring joy and togetherness to the people of Paul’s Run.
 “I hope that when it’s all finished maybe they’ll hang it in the lobby and people can look at it and go, ‘Oh that’s me!’ and it can bring back memories, and make people happy,” he says.
-Indeed it will, as staff and residents at Paul’s Run are very excited to see the completed masterpiece.
+Indeed it will, as professionals and residents at Paul’s Run are very excited to see the completed masterpiece.

 Discover the comfort of compassionate care and fulfilled retired living!
 Click here to visit the Paul’s Run website.